SearchMonster: Searching Best Practices

 Tip #10: Set up Search Notifications

-To receive an email notification when new candidates who match your search are found, turn on the Enable Notifications switch at the bottom of your earch criteria.
+To receive an email notification when new candidates who match your search are found, turn on the Enable Notifications switch at the bottom of your search criteria.

-You can set the frequency for these notifications on the Settings page from the left menu.
+You can set the frequency for these notifications on the Saved Search Settings page from the left menu.

 Bonus Tip: Access Your Saved Searches

-All of the searches you perform will be available to you in the My Saved Searches section of your
+All of the searches you perform will be available to you in the Saved Searches section of your SearchMonster Dashboard.

 - Click on the name to return to your search page, review candidates, and adjust criteria or settings.

 - If an email campaign is activated within your search, this is where you will be able to view the performance metrics at-a-glance.
-You can see the number of emails sent as well as the number and percentage of Opens and Clicks.
+Click on the icon to see the number of emails sent as well as the number and percentage of Opens and Clicks.
+Click on the icon again to get back to the overview.